-The rTSR metric (50% weighting) is compared relative to a performance peer group of peers we have identified as close performance comparators.
+The rTSR metric (50% weighting) is compared relative to a performance group of peers we have identified as close performance comparators.
 We note the performance group differs from our compensation comparator group as a number of the peers within the compensation group are relevant to Ballard from a talent perspective but do not experience the same market impacts on a performance basis.
 We note some peers are unique to the performance group (i.e., are not in the compensation group) as they are most relevant to Ballard on a performance basis.
 See the group below:

-2023 PSU Performance Peer Group Bloom Energy Corporation Ceres Power FuelCell Energy, Inc. Designs, manufactures, sells, and installs solid-oxide fuel cell systems for on-site power generation in the US and internationally.
+2024 PSU Performance Peer Group Bloom Energy Corporation Ceres Power FuelCell Energy, Inc. Designs, manufactures, sells, and installs solid-oxide fuel cell systems for on-site power generation in the US and internationally.
 Engages in the development and commercialization of fuel cell technology in North America, Asia, and Europe.
 Manufactures and sells stationary fuel cell and electrolysis platforms that decarbonize power and produce hydrogen.
 ITM Power plc McPhy Energy SA Nel ASA Designs and manufactures proton exchange membrane electrolysers through Europe and the US.
 Provides hydrogen production and distribution equipment for hydrogen energy, hydrogen mobility, and industrial hydrogen markets.
 Produces, stores, and distributes hydrogen from renewable energy in Norway and internationally.
-Nikola Corporation PowerCell Sweden AB Proterra Inc. Operates as a technology innovator and integrator that develops energy and transportation solutions.
+Nikola Corporation PowerCell Sweden AB Plug Power Inc. Operates as a technology innovator and integrator that develops energy and transportation solutions.
 Engages in the development and production of fuel cells stacks and fuel cell systems for automotive, marine, and stationary, and application in Sweden and internationally.
-Provides commercial vehicles in the US, the EU, Canada, the UK, Australia, Japan, and Turkey.
-Plug Power Inc. Delivers end-to-end clean hydrogen and zero-emissions fuel cell solutions for supply chain and logistics applications, on-road EV's, stationary power market, and others in North American and internationally.
+Delivers end-to-end clean hydrogen and zero-emissions fuel cell solutions for supply chain and logistics applications, on-road EV's, stationary power market, and others in North American and internationally.